openlawteam/tribute-contracts/docs/adapters/Onboarding.md

 You can mint any internal tokens but it is usually to mint either SHARE or LOOT tokens.
 The onboarding process supports raw ether, and ERC20 tokens tributes.
 The ERC20 token must be allowed/supported by the Bank.

-In case of any failure during the `processProposal` step, the funds are returned to the applicant, and the minted shares burned if needed.
+In case of any failure during the `processProposal` step, the funds are returned to the applicant, and the minted units burned if needed.

 ## Adapter workflow

-First, a potential new member (or a member who wants to increase his shares) sends tokens to the onboarding adapter.
+First, a potential new member (or a member who wants to increase his units) sends tokens to the onboarding adapter.
 The adapter is used as an escrow between the DAO and the potential new member.

 Sending the tokens means a proposal is submitted (but not sponsored).